 The incredible and growing amount of information available nowadays presents us with specific challenges we need to overcome first, if we want to be able to understand, … Continue reading How to Read a Large Amount of Information

 In our previous article, we detailed a spillover scenario where conflict spills over in all directions, including Europe, Algeria, Niger, and Egypt.
 This article is focusing on possible scenarios depicting Libya’s partition that could stem from the Libyan war.
-In the first scenario, the Amazigh, Tuareg, and Toubou tribes move from ideas of autonomy to outright declaring independence and breaking away from the Libyan state as a result of marginalization and lack of security. … Continue reading Scenarios for the Future of Libya – Sc 2.3 Libya’s Partition
+In the first scenario, the Amazigh, Tuareg, and Toubou tribes move from ideas of autonomy to outright declaring independence and breaking away from the Libyan state as a result of marginalization and lack of security.
+In the second scenario, Libyans begin declaring independence and breaking away from the rest of Libya along provincial lines.
+In the last scenario, Libya splits apart along a north-south axis located through or close to Sirte – essentially East Libya and West Libya – with the … Continue reading Scenarios for the Future of Libya – Sc 2.3 Libya’s Partition

 This article is the second of our series focusing on scenarios depicting the range of spillover that could stem from the Libyan war.
 In our previous article, we detailed two scenarios of spillover that initiate a renewed war encompassing more than just Libya.
-We discussed a case of spillover in one direction – where Europe is drawn into this renewed war, … Continue reading The Libyan War Spills Over to Egypt, Algeria, Niger and Europe – Scenarios for the Future of Libya
+We discussed a case of spillover in one direction – where Europe is drawn into this renewed war, as well as spillover in two directions, where Algeria and Niger are also drawn into the war.
+In this article, we shall conclude the spillover scenarios with a contagion taking place in all directions (west towards Algeria, south towards Niger, east towards Egypt, and north towards Europe).
+It is important to note our choices for spillover sub-scenarios.
+There are … Continue reading The Libyan War Spills Over to Egypt, Algeria, Niger and Europe – Scenarios for the Future of Libya

 The United Arab Emirates (UAE) is devising a grand strategy to ensure its global security during the 21st century.